RzgarHosseini/R-CBN/README.md

 ---
 The analyses in the R-CBN paper [1] were performed using a sequential pipeline starting from the original C implementation of the CT-CBN model, followed by the R implementation of the R-CBN algorithm and the associated pathway analyses.
-However, we have recently integrated the R-CBN method along with the other CBN models and all the functions necessary for quantification, analysis and visualization of cancer progression pathways in a new R package named **CBN2Path** [2], which be available on Bioconductor:
+However, in order to make the pipeline easier to follow and also to facilitate the furture applications of the R-CBN algorithm, we have recently integrated the R-CBN method along with the other CBN models and all the functions necessary for quantification, analysis and visualization of cancer progression pathways in a new R package named **CBN2Path** [2], which be available on Bioconductor:

 •	Software will be available from:  https://bioconductor.org/packages/CBN2Path